News

 You might be surprised how much harder it is to find the correct move under pressure than it was to understand it in review.

-That gap between "I understand" and "I can do it" — that's where improvement lives.
+That gap between "I understand" and "I can do it" is where improvement lives.
 And Training Mode is how you close it.

-Training Mode is available on all AI Sensei subscription plans.
-Upload your first game for free at ai-sensei.com.
+Training Mode is free for all AI Sensei users.
+Upload your first game at ai-sensei.com.

 Not long ago, studying Go meant replaying your game from memory, hoping your teacher would spot the key moments, and working through problems that may or may not match the mistakes you actually make in games.